-- (a) Those taking the elementary language classes will be set collections to test their progress in Noughth Week of Hilary Term, and again in Noughth Week of Trinity Term; at the start of their second Michaelmas Term they will be tested on vocabulary and the principal parts of verbs. - (b) There will also be non-elementary language collections in Latin and/or Greek for Course I pupils (and perhaps some Joint School pupils).
+- (a) Those who are continuing an ancient language after an A-level or equivalent will be given a language test at the beginning of their first Michaelmas Term: its purpose is to help the language team to stream students into the right classes, and to tailor support to their particular strengths and weaknesses.
+There is no expectation that you need to do any extra preparation for it; it is aimed at identifying your level on arrival. - (b) Those taking the elementary language classes will be set collections to test their progress in Noughth Week of Hilary Term, and again in Noughth Week of Trinity Term; at the start of their second Michaelmas Term they will be tested on vocabulary and the principal parts of verbs. - (c) There will also be non-elementary language collections in Latin and/or Greek for Course I pupils (and perhaps some Joint School pupils).
 In Noughth Week of Hilary Term this will be will be mostly on accidence, with some syntax tasks, and it will be administered either in your college or centrally; in Noughth Week of Trinity Term it will be on both accidence and syntax and will be administered centrally.